 The City's property tax revenues do not respond to economic conditions as quickly as sales tax revenues.
 This delayed response, along with less volatility, assists the City in adjusting to economic downturns by lessening the immediacy of revenue loss.
 The following chart includes Property Tax Revenue, as well as Property Tax In-Lieu of Vehicle License Fees.
-Based on the historical data, property tax revenues have remained relatively consistent.
-It is anticipated this trend will continue in the next fiscal year.
+Based on the historical data, property tax revenues have remained relatively consistent until recently, due to appreciating property values.
+It is anticipated this trend will continue into the next fiscal year.

-Transient occupancy tax (TOT) represents over 10% of General Fund revenues.
-In FY 11/12, TOT revenues increased by \$310,000 over the prior year due to increased economic performance and the addition of a new 84-room major hotel.
-Economic growth has continued through FY 14/15 with TOT revenues rising by \$188,669 or 1% over the prior year.
-The City processed a TOT overpayment claim in 2014-15 that reduced the year over year TOT performance.
-Accounting for the overpayments in the prior year, the City experience a 12.5% increase in TOT collections.
-This increase can be attributed to increased tourism and potentially an extended warm weather season that prompted vacationers to choose a coastal, rather than mountain destination.
-In FY 15/16, the City has projected a growth rate of 2%.
-The first quarter revenues are trending relatively consistent to the budget estimate.
+Transient occupancy tax (TOT) represents approximately 10% of General Fund revenues.
+In FY 2011/12, TOT revenues increased by \$310,000 over the prior year due to increased economic performance and the addition of a new 84-room major hotel.
+Tourism and economic growth have continued to improve, increasing TOT collections over the last five years.
+The City processed a TOT overpayment claim in FY 2014/15 that reduced year over year TOT performance.
+TOT collections in FY 2015/16 increased 13.78% compared to the prior year.
+The current FY 2016/17 TOT collections continue to remain strong and over budget for the first quarter.